wearemd/wordpress-starter/README.md

 make create-theme
 ```

-The prompt will ask you to enter some informations related to the theme, then choose the site language.
-The MD Starter theme is currently available in two languages:
+The prompt will ask you to enter some informations related to your theme, then to choose the site language.
+The starter theme is currently available in two languages:
 - `en_US` (selected by default)
 - `fr_FR`

 If the desired language is not in the list, feel free to [contribute to the project](#contributing) by adding a [language](app/wp-content/themes/md-starter/languages).

-**Step 2:** Run the following command to get everything ready:
+**Step 2:** Run the following command to complete the installation:

 ```
 make setup